-While the game is pretty similar to Stardew, it has a few differences that make it worth checking out.
+Even still, there are a few differences that make World's Dawn worth checking out.
 Fans have praised the relationship-building in the game, and have said that the NPCs (32 of them!) are in-depth and well written.
 There also mini-games (including racing with livestock) and other cute, charming surprises.

 We don't know much about Witchbook yet, but the information that has been released so far is promising!

 The game is being developed by Chucklefish- the same studio which released Stardew Valley- and has a very similar pixel graphic style as SDV.
 It's been described so far as Stardew Valley + Harry Potter.
 The game is set in a town with witches and wizards, and you can play as a student in a wizarding school.